TerminalMC/Framework/README.md

 #### Dependencies

-- Mod dependencies must be specified in the loader-specific `build.gradle`.
-API mods may also be specified in the common `build.gradle` for usage by the common subproject.
+- Mod dependencies must be specified in the loader-specific `build.gradle` file.
+APIs may be specified in the common `build.gradle` for usage by the common subproject.
+If for any reason a mod dependency does not provide a `common` version, it is usually possible to depend on the project's NeoForge version in the common `build.gradle`.

 - Dependency repositories must be specified in `buildSrc/main/groovy/multiloader-common.gradle`.

-- Dependency version and compatible version ranges must be added to `gradle.properties` and the `expandProps` map in
+- Project properties required by `resources/` files must be added to the `expandProps` map in `multiloader-common.gradle`.
-- `multiloader-common.gradle`, to allow importing by `fabric.mod.json`, `neoforge.mods.toml`, and `mixin.json` files.

-### License
+### Licenses

 The license summaries listed below are not legal advice.